Learn-Together-Pro/LearnBlockchainTogether/README.md

 ![Rust](./asset/application_of_blockchain_2.png)

-Curated collection of lists of useful mostly free resources to learn Blockchain together.
+Curated collection of lists of useful free resources to learn Blockchain together.

 ## Content